NVIDIA/NeMo/README.md

 samples per second achieved by each model, the time per global step, the TFLOPS per GPU achieved, and so on.
 The `final_results` directory will also contain a YAML file, which corresponds to the config with the lowest training time.
 This is the recommended model for training.

-For the inference HP search, the results can be found inside the directory specified in the `logs` parameter of the YAML config file.
-Inside that directory, you will find:
-`.../inference/workspace/navigator_workspace/analyzer/results/metrics-model-inference.csv`.
-This csv file will have the results of every model that was profiled by the inference HP search tool.
-To see more details on how to interpret the inference results, review the Deployment Search Results section.

 Notes:
  - The result of the Training HP Search will vary when it is run with different numbers of nodes.